bmertcotuk/parallel-maze-solver/README.md

-# Parallel Maze Solver with C and MPI
+# Parallel Maze Solver with C and Open MPI

 This C application solves a binary maze by implementing a parallel algorithm with the C language and Open MPI (Message Passing Interface).
 The detailed information and sample inputs are provided in the PDF document.